Common problems while implementing OKRs (Objectives & Key Results)

 While you were checking in on regular intervals it helps you to understand the trend & gap and allows you to fine-tune accordingly this allows us to course correct while we are tracking an objective

 Real-time progress tracking will also provide a clear insight into the bottlenecks and the non-performing objectives.
 This insight will help teams to reiterate or redo the objectives that will become a performing objective

-Datalligence OKRintegrations help in automating the check-ins where the manual check-in is minimised, and it serves as a fantastic addition to the workflow
+Datalligence OKR integrations help in automating the check-ins where the manual check-in is minimized, and it serves as a fantastic addition to the workflow

 Aspirational goals drive OKRs, unlike the Roof shot goals where the planning and resources are already in place, Aspirational OKRs will have a lot of surprises in store.
-As we progress, we will understand the limitation and course correct it constantly.
+As we progress, we will constantly understand the limitation and correct them.
 Though 70% is a good enough score for an aspirational objective we need to identify the Key Results required to achieve them.

 Identify problems like

 Less is more, keep a lesser number of OKRs to increase the focus and identify priority.
-Create an impact on the organisation by keeping lesser OKRs.
+Create an impact on the organization by keeping lesser OKRs.

-As OKRs are aligned to the organisational performance it is essential to keep only the OKRs that matter to the business.
+As OKRs are aligned to organizational performance it is essential to keep only the OKRs that matter to the business.